vlasvlasvlas/llm-ai-datacheck/README.md

 ## TO-DO's

+- Allow multiple data inputs (web documents, PDFs).
+- Enable simple customization of the data output format, providing users the flexibility to choose the desired output structure.
 - Include a troubleshooting section with common issues users might encounter and solutions.
 - Highlight any security considerations or best practices, especially when dealing with sensitive AI documents.

 ## License